browniebroke/gatsby-image-gallery/README.md

 | v6                   | v3     | v1                  | Not supported |
 | v7                   | v4     | v2                  | Not supported |

-Only the latest version of Gatsby Image Gallery is supported.
+Only the latest major version of Gatsby Image Gallery is supported (e.g. no further v5 releases).

 ## Usage